eigenein/rust-hyperopt/CONTRIBUTING.md

-# Checklist
+# Checklists

-## Adding new kernels
+## Implementing kernels

-- Implement the kernel for generic parameter and density types
+- Accept generic parameter and density types
-- Normalize the kernel function so that its standard deviation is equal to one for the unit bandwidth
+- Normalize `density()` so that the kernel standard deviation is equal to `1` for the unit bandwidth